vacp2p/rfc.vac.dev/README.md

 $ yarn install
 ```

-3. Create .env and run the scraping script
+3. Create .env and run the scraping script (make sure you're located in the root of the project when running this command)
-and
 ```bash
 $ yarn scrape
 ```